Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 He’d started playing around with a concept from human fashion to try and regain the edge. *‘Sprezzatura,’* a kind of studied and calculated nonchalance.
 The idea was to *seem* effortless and even aloof from such petty concerns as how perfectly his coat was groomed or how well-trimmed he was, while in the privacy of his own quarters he in fact tinkered with every detail.
 He could spend *hours* working on every last subtle imperfection, each one studiously judged to give the maximum impression of sexy rakish insouciance.

 Tooko had to work *hard* at it all.
-Daar, it seemed, genuinely *didn’t.* Well...he *did* obviously spent a lot of time in the gym, but he would have done that anyway.
+Daar, it seemed, genuinely *didn’t.* Well... he *did* obviously spent a lot of time in the gym, but he would have done that anyway.
 He was a well-lacerated brute of a Stoneback over fifty years gone, yet somehow retained all his youthful handsomeness and energy.
 Those many scars covering him from head to tail were mostly hairline things that told the story of his rough-and-tumble nature without marring his body’s ridiculous perfection.
 Balls, they weren’t even visible unless his coat was short-shorn, which it usually was; no grizzled hide for him.
 The only real clue to Daar’s age was the (maddeningly) dignified silver creeping into his cheek-ruffs and the slightly longer fur along his torso-thick forearms.
-And as for everything else...well.
+And as for everything else... well.
 There was no point dwelling on that which Tooko could never be.

 But despite all that, Tooko just couldn’t work up the will to hate the Great Father.
 He was… *likeable,* even despite it all.
-And in all honesty, subservient awe was so much easier and more natural...but Daar didn’t *like* that.
+And in all honesty, subservient awe was so much easier and more natural... but Daar didn’t *like* that.
 He respected males who thought and acted for themselves.
 And yet, something about it all made Tooko *powerfully* desirous of pleasing the Great Father.

 Which, really, was pretty much the definition of subservient awe in the first place.